Arielbs/Arielbs/README.md

 *An interactive page of my publications — citation trends over time and a co-authorship network.*

 ## Current focus
-- molCore: Post-evolution biologics drug discovery, AI-enabled ratioanlly-driven protein design.
+- molCore: Immune Post-evolution biologics drug discovery, AI-enabled ratioanlly-driven protein design.
-- Creating protein and protein materials that biology have not, or could not, create.
+- Building methods to create protein and protein materials that biology have not, or could not, create.
+- Protein Materials and Electro-Genetics

 ## Links
 - Website: https://www.molcore.bio